nisarg15/PERCEPTION-FOR-AUTONOMOUS-ROBOTS/Homework 1/Readme.md

-       *Change the path of the video in cv2.VideoCapture() function in python file* *Change the path of the video in cv.imwrite() function in python file* *Change the path of  pd.read_csv() function in python file to obtain the dataset* *If graph does not apper then comment the Extracting frames from video after images are extracted*
+       *Change the path of the video in cv2.VideoCapture() function in python file* *Change the path of the video in cv.imwrite() function in python file* *Change the path of  pd.read_csv() function in python file to obtain the dataset* *Change the path of img for img in glob.glob() function in python file to read the images from your system* *If graph does not apper then comment the Extracting frames from video after images are extracted*
        ****************************************************************************
 ### To run this code following libraries are required